Maroodi Jeex: Etymology

 The Marodi Jeh region (meaning "split elephant" in Somali) corresponds with the historical name of the Tog Maroodi Jeex, a seasonal river that flows through the region during the rainy season:

 Hargeisa is situated on the Tug Marodijeh, the banks of which are well wooded, and as it can boast of an excellent climate all the year round, and is about half-way on the main route from Bulhar to Jig-jigga on the Abyssinian frontier, it is always likely to be of some importance to caravans.
-A large percentage of the trade from Ogadayn passes through it to Bulhar on the coast.
+A large percentage of the trade from Ogadayn passes through it to Bulhar on the coast.Before 2007 Maroodi Jeex was named Woqooyi Galbeed, a name which some international organisations like OCHA and FAO still use.

 History

 Formerly known as the Hargeisa District, it was one of six districts that made up the British Somaliland protectorate.
 In 1960, the then independent State of Somaliland merged with Italian Somaliland to form the Somali Republic.
 By 1964, the then Hargeisa District merged with the Borama district (now Awdal) and the Berbera district (now Sahil) to form the Woqooyi Galbeed region (literally North West, also known as Hargeisa region).

 Borama district (now Awdal) was carved out of the western parts of Woqooyi Galbeed region in June 1984.
 When the Somali Civil War broke out, the former British territory declared the revival of the pre-independent State of Somaliland.
 In 1991 Berbera district (now Sahil) was carved out of the northern parts of Woqooyi Galbeed region.

-In 2007 the region of Woqooyi Galbeed was renamed to Maroodi Jeh (Chapter 1, Article 2 [23]. ]).
+In 2007 the region of Woqooyi Galbeed was renamed to Maroodi Jeh.